cnrancher/docs/content/rancher/v2.x/en/installation/air-gap-high-availability/provision-hosts/_index.md

 ### Load Balancer

 RKE, the installer that provisions your air gapped cluster, will configure an Ingress controller pod on each of your nodes.
-The Ingress controller pods are bound to ports TCP/80 and TCP/443 on the host network and are the entry point for HTTPS traffic to the Rancher server.
+The Ingress controller pods are bound to ports TCP/80 and TCP/443 on the host network and are the entry point for HTTPS traffic to the Rancher Server.

 Configure a load balancer as a basic Layer 4 TCP forwarder.
 The exact configuration will vary depending on your environment.